 RELATED: 50 Ways to Stress Less

-Chiropractic.
 Chiropractic is more than cracking bones.
-According to research, some migraine sufferers may respond well with manual therapies, which includes CSMT (chiropractic spinal manipulative therapy).
-Migraine sufferers who have not tried chiropractic may find that it is very helpful in preventing and alleviating migraine pain.
+According to research, some migraine sufferers may respond well to manual therapies, including CSMT (chiropractic spinal manipulative therapy).
+Migraine sufferers who have not tried chiropractic often find that it is very helpful in preventing and alleviating migraine pain.

 Resources and Research